 With upcoming Valentine’s day next month, we decided to make a sparkly red slime for today’s sensory play.
 Slime is very popular with kids and it provides wonderful sensory experience.
 Hope your kids will also enjoy playing with sparkly red Valentine’s Day slime!

-Girls have really enjoyed playing with the slime and had no trouble touching it, unlikely jelly cake yesterday.
+Girls really enjoyed playing with the slime and had no trouble touching it, unlikely jelly cake we decorated before.
 This got me a bit puzzled because slime and jelly have the similar texture and we even used the same color.
 Oh, well!
 What can I say?
 Some days it’s easier to get kids to cooperate than others!
 Same with you?

 We have used transparent / clear glue for our slime and this time, glitter glue we added didn’t mess up with slime structure like it did with our failed homemade playdough!
-In case you were wondering if you can add glitter glue to slime instead of powdered glitter.
+In case you were wondering, you CAN add glitter glue to slime mixture instead of powdered glitter.
 Which reminds me to add glitter to our shopping list!

 - In one bowl mix 1 tsp borax powder with 1 cup of water

 - In another bowl mix 1/2 cup of clear glue with 1/2 of water, add few drops of red food coloring and 2 tsp of red glitter glue.

 - Use the larger bowl, put in first the borax mixture, then add glue mixture.
 Mix in with hands a little until it forms slime and collects all the water.
 Put in fridge to settle for 1/2 hour.

 HOW TO PLAY WITH SLIME?